C++ API to Export OFT to TIFF

 Transform OFT to TIFF within C++ application without requiring Microsoft Word or Outlook

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using Aspose.Email for C++ you can convert OFT file format to HTML.
-After that, by using Aspose.Words for C++ API, you can export HTML to TIFF.
-Both APIs come under Aspose.Total for C++ package.
+Are you a C++ developer looking to add email conversion features to your applications?
+Aspose.Email for C++ is the perfect solution for you.
+This API allows you to convert OFT file format to HTML.
+After that, you can use Aspose.Words for C++ to export HTML to TIFF.
+Both of these APIs are part of the Aspose.Total for C++ package.

 C++ API to Convert OFT to TIFF